Articles in this section

 Imports Syncfusion.XlsIO

-Step 4: Use the following code snippet for converting range values into two dimensional array.
+Step 4: Use the following code snippet for converting range values into a two-dimensional array.

 C#